Content Navigation

 What should I do if I receive a 1099-C form?

-Are there any exceptions to paying tax on canceled debt?
+Are there any exceptions to the taxability of canceled debt?

 Common mistakes